me-coderaider/me-coderaider/README.md

 As I have just started on this journey, there is so much to learn and having one quote to keep myself grounded. </br>

 > You'll never know what's around the corner.
-So, be ready for everything...
+So, be ready for anything...

 </br>